osvita-io/web-remarks/README.md

 # Write a Hello, World Program in C: 80/100
 ## The code submitted compiles and runs: 50/50
   + Yes!
-## Writes Hello, World: 30/30
+## The program actually writes Hello, World: 30/30
   + Yes!
-## Writes a line break at the end: 0/20
+## Remembered a terminating line-break: 0/20
   - No :-(
 ```